Sednai/xz-unsupervised/moonshot/README.md

 ## Features
 - Supports JVM in user session or as background process
 - Support for native 2D arrays
-- (Experimental) Non-JDBC data querying via SPI using the Java Foreign Function and Memory API
+- (Experimental) Non-JDBC data querying via SPI using the Java Foreign Function and Memory API (read only)
 - Stack trace return for Java exceptions
 - Minimalistic code base

 ## Requirements
-- Linux
+- Linux, gcc, make, mvn
 - Postgres 10+
 - Java 21 (for Non-JDBC API)